There’s a lot to think about before you travel and when you arrive. Here you’ll find essential information to help you prepare for your move.

 Conveniently located on our University of Stirling campus, we have both a doctors and a dental practice.

 We recommend you register with a doctor in your first few weeks here.
 If you’re an international undergraduate or postgraduate student with a Tier 4 visa, you’ll need to pay a National Health Service (NHS) surcharge as part of your visa application.
-You must pay the healthcare surcharge of £150 a year for the total duration of your visa.
+You must pay the healthcare surcharge of £300 per year for the total duration of your visa.
+The exact amount you have to pay depends on how much leave you’re granted (i.e. the length of your visa).
 This allows you to access the UK healthcare system, entitling you to free healthcare under the NHS.

-If you're coming to the UK as a student for six months or less, you don't need to pay a health surcharge.
+If you're applying for a visa outside the UK for 6 months or less, you don't need to pay a health surcharge.
 Instead you'll pay for every appointment and doctor's prescription as needed.

 You should register separately with an NHS dentist, and there is a charge for dental treatment.
 There are also local opticians that you can attend and eye tests are free in Scotland.

 We want you to feel settled as soon as possible.
 So in your first few weeks there are a number of welcome and orientation events set up.
 You’ll find a strong sense of community and vibrant atmosphere on campus.
-We’ve been voted 1st in Scotland for welcoming international students (International Student Barometer 2016).
 Learn more about what will happen in your first week.